foscraft/savannah_engineering/README.md

 The analysis includes three key components: a user summary, a category summary, and enriched cart details.
 The user summary aggregates data by user_id to calculate each user's total spending and the number of items purchased, enriching the results with user demographic information like age and city.
 The category summary calculates total sales and items sold for each product category, offering insights into category performance.
 Lastly, cart details combine user and product information with cart transactions to provide a granular view of each purchase.
 These insights are saved as CSV files for further review or integration into reporting tools.

+*If you have a process you want to add, just write the script, drop it in `scripts` dir and extend the dag by adding the trigger to `dags/etl_pipeline_dag.py` and you're good to go*

 Go to  `http://127.0.0.1:4001` on your browser to get started.

 Login have a view of the  flow and trigger the worflow.